ColOfAbRiX/the-road-to-fp/04_pure_functions.md

 ## Memoization, or values as functions

-**WIP**

-There is another way we can understand pure functions: pure functions are replacement machines that for every input substitute an output.
-The lambda calculus the embodyment of this concept.
+There is another way we can understand pure functions.
+Pure functions are replacement machines that for every input value substitute an output value.
+This is the very historical way functional programming came was born as programming style stemming from Church's lambda calculus which consists of replacing symbols with other symbols.

-From this point of we can also perform a trick.
-We can tabulate each resulting value of a function in a table that for every input associates an output.
+From this point of we can perform a trick.
+We can tabulate each resulting value of a function in a table that for every input associates an output or we can memorize in a data structure the output for each given input.

-Let's say the input type is the set of hexadecimal digits: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, a, b, c, d,
-e and f.
-The function we want to write converts this digit into its corresponding integer.
+Let's say the input type is the set of hexadecimal digits from the number `0` to the number `9` and from letter `a` to letter `f`.
+The function we want to write converts takes a single digit an converts it into its corresponding integer.
 Such a function can be easily written as:

 ```Scala
 def hex2dec(s: String): Int = {